-Doel Ray is working as Project Investigator under Bio-CARe (Biotechnology Career Advancement and Re-orientation) Programme of Department of Biotechnology (DBT), Govt. of India at NIPGR, New Delhi since 2012.
-In 2009, she was selected in 'DBT-Postdoctoral Program in Biotechnology & Life Sciences'.
-Exploring the fascinating field of signal transduction has been her humble endeavor during research spanning the last decade, ranging from stress-related signaling in parasitic protist (Ph.D. from Saha Institute of Nuclear Physics, Kolkata) to the application of cutting-edge technologies like proteomics to dissect stress-tolerance in plants.
-She has publications in journals of repute.
+Doel Ray is presently working as Project Investigator under Bio-CARe (Biotechnology Career Advancement and Re-orientation) Programme of Department of Biotechnology (DBT), Govt. of India at NIPGR, New Delhi.
+In 2009, she was selected in DBT's Research Associateship Program.
+Exploring the fascinating field of signal transduction has been her humble endeavor during research spanning the last decade, ranging from stress-related signaling in parasitic protist (Ph.D from Saha Institute of Nuclear Physics, Kolkata) to the application of cutting-edge technologies like proteomics to dissect stress-tolerance in plants.
+She has publications in reputed journals and has presented her work in various international conferences.